 Estimate controller states from measured outputs using the built-in state estimator.
-Alternatively, use the custom state estimation option when you need to provide values estimated with your custom algorithm to the controller.
+Alternatively, use a custom algorithm for state estimation.

-Detect potential stability and robustness issues with your MPC controller using the diagnostic function provided by the toolbox.
-Use this diagnostic tool to adjust controller weights and constraints during controller design to avoid run-time failures.
+Detect potential stability and robustness issues with your MPC controller using the built-in diagnostic function.
+Use the diagnostic results to adjust controller weights and constraints during controller design to avoid run-time failures.

 Run-Time Parameter Tuning

-Adjust the run-time weights and constraints of your MPC controller to optimize its performance at run time without redesigning or reimplementing it.
-Perform run-time controller tuning in both MATLAB and Simulink.
+Adjust the weights and constraints of your MPC controller to optimize its performance at run time without redesigning or reimplementing it.
+Perform run-time controller tuning in both MATLAB® and Simulink.

 Run-Time Performance Monitoring

-Access the optimization status signal to detect rare occasions when an optimization may fail to converge and then decide if a backup control strategy should be used.
+Access the optimization status signal to detect rare occasions when an optimization may fail to converge.
+Use this information to guide decisions on backup control strategies.

-Generate an explicit MPC controller from an implicit MPC design.
+Generate an explicit MPC controller from an implicit MPC design for faster execution.
 Simplify a generated explicit MPC controller for a reduced memory footprint.

 Approximate (Suboptimal) Solution

-Design, simulate, and deploy MPC controllers with guaranteed worst-case execution time using an approximate (suboptimal) solution.
+Design, simulate, and deploy an MPC controller with guaranteed worst-case execution time using an approximate (suboptimal) solution.